bart747/mysite/content/blog/maintainable-ui.md

 Building a gallery based on halves and quarters, or rule of thirds gives enough flexibility.

-Your article page doesn't need a three–column version.
+Your article page doesn't need a three-column version.

 One media-object layout with extra modifier classes is better than a few completely different ones.
 Mod classes are something like this: <code>.photo-big,